russ-mccuen/CS467_TBAG/README.md

 3. From terminal, navigate to downloaded location.
 4. Type `python main.py`
 ---
-##Midpoint Archive Walk Through
+##Final Archive Walk Through
 ##Commands:
-**Commands** are currently two word commands.
+**Commands** a mix of verbs and objects of varying lengths.
 For example:
 </br>
 * `look room`
 * `use tv`
 * `go [navigation option]`

 ##Verbs:
-The available verbs and their synonyms currently include the following:
+Some of the available verbs and their synonyms are as follows (some will be discovered during gameplay and are not listed:
 1. go or [move, walk, run, travel]
 2. take or [get, grab, pick-up]
 3. drop or [put-down, release]